brainstormforce/wp-spectra/README.md

 ### 1.22.0 ###
 * New: Forms Block.
 [Read More](https://ultimategutenberg.com/forms/).
 * Fix: Post Layouts - Fixed the JS undefined error with `post_type` in block editor while using Post Masonry.
+* Improvement: Post Layouts - Now all the selected categories can be displayed in each post layout.

 ### 1.21.0 ###
 * New: Tabs Block.
 [Read More](https://ultimategutenberg.com/tabs/)